drchase55/NNU_nih_python_jrc/README.md

 ## **Before Starting**
 * This Module has been tested on Azure but the method for working with the Notebooks and data on Amazon Web Services (AWS) or Google Cloud Platform (GCP) is similar.
 You should determine in which cloud platform you will work.

-This Intro to Python course, even if you work very slowly, should cost less than $5 of cloud computing time.
+This *Introduction to Python* course, even if you work very slowly, should cost less than $5 of cloud computing time.
 You will also have compute storage charges, so you should download and delete these tutorials from the cloud when you have finished using them.

 ## **Getting Started**